 - Bring some visual flair to what is being advertised

 - Entice even MORE eyes, which of course will lead to more clicks

 So find that perfect little doodle to bring just the right amount of excitement that a banner needs!

 Flash ads used to be all the rage, but now that Flash is dead, image file formats are the way to go when designing a banner ad.
 That means working with JPG, GIF, HTML5, OR you could be using unlimited high resolution customizable illustrations in PNG format (hint hint, wink wink).

 Knowing that there are endless opportunities to make the perfect illustration for a tiny display ad, taking the time to make the ideal doodle to compliment the copy, logo, and CTA is well worth the effort.

-Ad Design Inspiration from Top Companies
+Display Ads Examples from Top Companies

 Sometimes it takes a moment to get the ball rolling on your ad designs and that's okay!
 Drumming up inspiration for something that's important for your web traffic can be tough.
 To get those creative juices flowing, check out how these companies and brands are illustrating their display ads.

 It's hard to miss these cheerful and uplifting little banners.
 Headspace draws clicks in with use of colors, composition, and the overall story of relieving stress.

 Skillshare display ads pop with creativity.
 Just looking at blend of hues, copy, and messaging gives you pause.
 In addition, these are great examples of display ads with lots of elements in a small canvas.